The DLCL has moved to a new website: dlcl.stanford.edu.

 Volunteer Instructor.
 Beginning German Conversation at Haus Mitteleuropa.
 Taught in German.
 Meets once per week.
 Responsibilities include helping novice speakers improve oral proficiency through activities designed according to student interest.
 Spring 2009.

 Tutor.
 Language and Orientation Tutoring Program.
 Responsibilities include meeting weekly with non-native English speaking graduate students to help them with oral communication (conversation and presentation skills), professional and casual writing, and American cultural literacy.
-Spring 2011-present.
+Spring 2011 - Summer 2013

 Arizona State University:

 Teaching Assistant.
 Physics III: Waves, Thermodynamics & Optics.
 For majors.
 Responsibilities included grading and holding a weekly office hour.
 Spring 2008.

 Teaching Assistant.
 University Physics III: Electricity and Magnetism.
 For non-majors.
 Responsibilities included grading, setting up and testing labs, and guiding students through experiments during their weekly lab hour.
 Spring 2008.

 Teaching Assistant.
 General Physics I. For non-majors.
 Responsibilities included grading and conducting a weekly recitation hour, which covered new concepts in greater detail.
 Fall 2006 and Spring 2007.

 School of Criticism and Theory, Cornell University, Summer 2012